 Interested graduate students should contact the specific faculty members for more information and check with their home departments about whether these courses will fulfill requirements for relevant graduate degrees.

 Please note that GSGEs are graduate-level courses, open to qualified undergraduates by permission of the instructor only, and that undergraduates who enroll in a GSGE do not get General Education credit for completing the course.

 Proposing a Graduate Seminar in General Education

 Interested faculty are encouraged to learn more about the renewal of the Program in General Education.
-Prior to submitting a GSGE proposal, faculty should meet briefly with the Faculty Chair of the General Education Standing Committee (Ned Hall), and the Administrative Director of the Program in General Education (Stephanie Kenen), to discuss the seminar, the proposed undergraduate course’s fit for the Program, and the course proposal process.
-Please contact Mia Metivier (email@example.com) to schedule a time to meet at your earliest convenience.
-Completed GSGE Proposal Forms should be submitted by January 10th.
+Prior to submitting a GSGE proposal, faculty should meet briefly with the Faculty Director of the Program in General Education (Jason Mitchell), and the Administrative Director of the Program in General Education (Stephanie Kenen), to discuss the seminar, the proposed undergraduate course’s fit for the Program, and the course proposal process.
+Please contact Mia Metivier (firstname.lastname@example.org) to schedule a time to meet at your earliest convenience.

 The Committee on General Education works with GSGE faculty to provide guidance as they develop the undergraduate course.
-GSGE faculty are encouraged to review the Collegial Tips for GSGEs, compiled from suggestions by colleagues who have previously taught GSGEs and subsequently proposed and taught Gen Ed courses.
 There are a number of resources available to faculty developing GSGEs.
-Faculty are encouraged to work with the Program in General Education’s Instructional Support Services Team, comprised of representatives from the Derek Bok Center for Teaching and Learning, the Harvard Writing Project, the Harvard College Library, the Academic Technology Group, and some of the University Museums.
+Faculty are encouraged to work with the Program in General Education’s Instructional Support Services Team, comprised of representatives from the Derek Bok Center for Teaching and Learning, the Harvard Writing Project, the Harvard College Library, FAS Academic Technology, Edmond J. Safra Center for Ethics and some of the University Museums.